rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 Instrumentation control is provided by:

 1. A convenience power output that can be controlled by software between 5V and 12V that can switched on and off by software as required.
-This can be used for any discretionary purpose by the user such as to charge a smaller secondary battery.
+This can be used for any discretionary purpose by the user such as to charge a smaller secondary battery, control devices/track sun...
 2. Two control lines for relays or FET-modules to switch user loads by software.
 3. The analog input of the ESP8266 and enough processing capacity of the microcontroller remain available to include user-defined measurement functionalities.

 ## The hardware involved is using:

-1. Several generally available buck converters, depending on panel size voltage, controlled by injecting voltage into their CV potentiometers to provide extremely efficient power conversions.
+1. Several generally available buck converters, depending on panel size voltage, controlled by injecting voltage into their CV potentiometers to provide efficient power conversions.
 2. An ESP8266 microcontroller to optimize solar panel power harvesting, control the buck converters and the charging process for various battery chemistries; and provide WiFi connectivity and a cloud statistical dashboard.
 3. Relatively few connections with power measurement modules and other components make it possible to build the hardware without a PCB, using just a prototyping board.
 4. The low cost materials should be procured for far less than $50.

 ## Schematic diagrams:

-This schematics now contains 4 variants, the three first being suitable with panels with Voc <= 36V.

-- The variant with one INA226, a simple build intended for 12V systems with 10 to 100W panels, measuring the battery voltage and current, the A0 analog input measures the panel voltage.
-This variant does not provide an efficiency computation and only estimates the voltage of the convenient output.
-The INA226 has the advantage of being able to fit panel voltages up to 36V.

-- The comfort-variant with one INA3221, measuring voltage, current, power at every stage: panel, battery, convenience output.
+Unfortunately, I cannot provide a " one size fits all " hardware.
+There is currently no buck converter capable of having at the same time a very low quiescent current, high power, and be able to manage relatively high input voltage (see next chapter about converters used).
+For that reason, the design will consist of a base module, containing low-power, very low quiescent current buck converters, able to handling input power up to about 15 -20W.
+That base module can be used alone.
+To handle more power an optional external buck converter can be added.
+The software will use the low-power modules in the low-power range and switch over to the more powerful buck converter as a power increase.

+The base module has a versatile design.
+It uses a standard framework, but is offered in several flavors, depending on the INA modules used.

+The recommended variant is "SoftPower 1XINA3221", staging a chip able to measure three channels.
+It will measure the voltage the current, and the power coming from the solar panel, fed/retrieved from the battery and provided by the convenience output.
 The A0 analog input is left free for an extra usage.
-This variant is the preferred, and provides all features.
-It is however limited to panel voltages up to 26V only.

-- The variant with two INA226, measuring voltage and current for panel, battery, the A0 analog input measures the convenience output voltage.
-This variant fits for panels up to 36Voc and lacks the possibility of measuring the current of the convenience output.
+Since the INA3221 module is specified for a maximum of 26 V, this variant is reserved for the "12V class" of panels (Voc=~20V, Vpp=~18V) and "12V" batteries.

+The second variant is functionally identical, the measurements are however realized by three separate INA226 modules, able to handle up to 36V. with this variant you can use 24V class panels (Voc=~40V, Vpp=~36V) and "24V" batteries.
+The low power buck converters must be D-SUN.

+The third variant uses saves the INA226 dedictated to measure the convenience output.
+The convenience voltage will be measured over A0.
+You lose the measure of the convenience current and the A0 analog input is not available anymore for extra usage.

+The 4th variant saves additionally the INA226 dedictated to measure the panel voltage and power.
+The panel voltage will be measured over A0.
+You lose additionally the measure of the panel current and the monitoring of the conversion efficiency.
+The voltage of the convenience output is estimated ~5%.

+The 5th schematic diagram is the same as above, just for clarity the power option is removed.
+This is the typical usage for micropower solutions with a solar panel up to 20W.

-- A high voltage variant with two INA226 as defined above.
-This version uses an efficient HW636 buck converter that can handle Vin up to 60V.
-The higher panel voltage does not allow to use the U1 HW813 buck converter as a low-power tandem either, so that module must not be populated.
-The high panel voltage also exceeds the maximum voltage for the INA226 chip so low side current monitoring is used for the first INA226 and the panel voltage goes over a 2:1 voltage divider before feeding Vbus Pin.
+The 6th variant is a special flavor for higher voltage solar panels up to 60 V. It uses a buck converter able to handle that voltage, the higher panel voltage does not allow to use a low power tandem buck converter either, so that module must not be populated.
+The high panel voltage also exceeds the maximum voltage for the INA226 chip, so low side current monitoring is used for the first INA226 and the panel voltage goes over a 2:1 voltage divider before feeding Vbus Pin.

 ## Buck converters used:

-The selected buck converters provide is very low quiescent current, far below 1mA.
+The selected low-power buck converters used provide is very low quiescent current, far below 1mA.
 The HW813 buck converter is preferred in almost all respects, it is one of the few providing an "enable" input pad and is more easily tweaked to get CV injection, but it only supports an input voltage up to 28V.
 The D-SUN buck converter accepts an input up to 40V which is required for 36Voc panels.